 For many people, one of the biggest attractions of owning a pond is being able to fish in it.
 Whether you like to fish with your friends, kids, grandkids, or by yourself, it’s always exciting to reel in a big one.
 But sometimes it can be difficult to know where those big fish are hanging out.
 The good news is that you can build a habitat that will attract those big fish!

-What is a Fish Attractor Habitat, and How Does it Work?
+What is a Fish Habitat, and How Does it Work?

 What are the Benefits of Using a Synthetic Habitat?

-Unlike trees or logs that you might place in your pond however, synthetic fish attractor habitats will not decay, which means that you will always know where the best fishing is, plus you won’t have to continuously replace them.
+Unlike trees or logs that you might place in your pond however, synthetic fish habitats will not decay, which means that you will always know where the best fishing is, plus you won’t have to continuously replace them.
 They are lightweight and easy to install in your pond.
-If the ice on your pond is thick enough to walk on, you can simply carry the habitats to wherever you want to place them in your pond and leave them on top of the ice until the spring melt, at which point the habitats will sink to the bottom of the pond (this can also be done with natural materials).
+Late winter or early spring, while the ice on your pond is still thick enough to walk on safely, is the perfect time to install a habitat.
+Simply carry the habitats to wherever you want to place them in your pond and leave them on top of the ice until the spring melt, at which point the habitats will sink to the bottom of the pond.
 During the summer, you can easily transport the habitats with a small boat.
 The weighted bottom will make sure that the habitat sinks right side up.